cityofaustin/Residential-Permitting/_project_steps/1-general-process/inspect.md

 ---
 title: General > 5.
 Inspect
-seo_title: Schedule Inspections for a Permit in Austin
+seo_title: Scheduling Inspections
-seo_description:
+seo_description: >-
+  Learn about the inspections process for your permitted project in Austin, Texas, how to schedule your inspections, and what to do you if you fail.
 step_number: 5
 project_name: general process
 permalink: /residential/projects/general-process/inspect/